swiftlang/swift-evolution/proposals/nnnn-inferring-senable-for-methods.md

 warning: cannot form key path that captures non-sendable type 'Info'
 ```

+In the same fashion key path that references `age` (i.e. `\User.age`), which is a global actor isolated property, is non-Sendable.

 ## Detailed design

 This proposal includes five changes to `Sendable` behavior.